Watch Display Box Review

 The compartment occupied by the drawer is unfinished and appears to be composed of medium-density fibreboard.
 While I would have preferred this cubbyhole to be fully finished, it is a minor issue because the drawer completely hides this compartment from view.

 This Tech Swiss display case is very solidly constructed, the sides and back far thicker than the faux leather covered units I have previously reviewed.
 The grid dividers are robust and will prevent the heaviest of watches from leaning into adjoining compartments.

-The Tech Swiss TSAA31-577BUR is the best of my collection of display cases.
+The Tech Swiss TSAA31-577BUR is the best in my collection of display cases.
 It looks great and comfortably holds all but the very largest timepieces.
-It is slightly pricier than my similarly sized, faux leather covered unit but I believe this watch box is worth the additional expense.
+It is slightly pricier than my similarly sized, faux leather-covered unit, but I believe this watch box is worth the additional expense.

 Manufacturers provide a wide range of watch boxes, their composition determined by selling price and what they feel the customer would most prefer.
 The poll below allows you to express your opinion on this matter.